PowerShellCrack/PSIntuneCertificateManager/README.md

-# PSIntuneBulkCertificateImporter
+# Intune Certificate Manager Scripts
-A PowerShell script to import multiple certificates into Intune.
+A couple of PowerShell scripts to manage multiple certificates within Intune.

 ## Why use this?
 If you have ever loaded a chain of certificates for large organizations, you will find it very time consuming importing every root and intermediate certs into Intune.